hashbangcode/phenkal/README.md

 -----

 Add this repo to the project you want to inspect.
 The project expects itself to be in either a "scripts" directory or a ".scripts" directory depending on the flavor of project.
 The two flavors of Jenkins project currently are "standard" and "flat".

 Copy the example.build.properties file and call it build.properties.
 Change the variables in here to suit you project.
+You'll also need to change the build.drupal.version parameter in your build.properties file in order to allow you to pick up the correct file set files for your project.

-In Jenkins use the appropriate command to setup your project.
+In Jenkins, use the appropriate command to setup your project.
 You will then need to tweak some of the settings to your needs.
 Note that the project uses git and the default branch used in these templates is "dev".

+Change the name of the required composer.json file for the version of Drupal that you are using.
+See the PHP Codeniffer section for more information.

 Jenkins
 -------